Biocomputing-Teaching/ORcourse/README.md

 # ORcode
-colab repository for OR course code
+colab repository for OR course code at the Faculty of Sciences and Technology (Uvic-UCC)